Distinguished Compliance & Certification for Academic & American Programs

 Philosophy & Direction

-Clarity and coherence of mission, vision, and values, and how they guide decisions, communication, and the learning culture in the school or program.
+Clarity and coherence of mission, vision, and values, and how they guide decisions, communication, and the learning culture across the organization.

 Strategic Leadership & Planning